 Now as far as I can remember, back in the day if I told my friends eating a horse turd would get them totally whacked out of their gourde, they would have found a way to get past the taste.
 My how times have changed.

 Don’t get me wrong, I HATE licorice.
-Of all the candies in the world, licorice is the most vile and disgusting one ever dreamed up by some crazy candy fiend.
-But for the sake of science, a good post and the possibility of having a mind-altering experience, I’m willing to put aside my differences towards licorice.
+Of all the candies in the world, licorice is the vilest and most disgusting one ever dreamed up by some crazy candy fiend.
+But for the sake of science, a good post, and the possibility of having a mind-altering experience, I’m willing to put aside my differences towards licorice.

 My friends, in the now older, married and wiser states were not ready to concede their palettes’ proclivities toward things that didn’t taste like the sweat from a licorice makers arm pit. .
 I could see the girls turning their noses up due to the sheer fact that I had given each of them a 4oz drink with 2 of those ounces being 69 percent alcohol.
 However, I wasn’t going to let the guys off that easy.
 I made each of them have at lest two and of course I made Nathan have three or four.